wbcomdesigns/buddypress-activity-link-preview/readme.txt

 1. screenshot-1

 == Changelog ==

+= 1.6.0 =
+* Added: Filter and event hooks to extend the activity preview functionality.
+* Fixed: Twitter card preview duplication issue in multiple activities.
+* Fixed: Twitter preview incorrectly appended to the second activity.
+* Fixed: Activity content not displaying when preview is enabled.
+* Fixed: Iframe not rendering correctly in activity previews.
+* Fixed: Preview not visible when sharing X (formerly Twitter) links.
+* Fixed: Activity link preview index logic for accurate rendering.
+* Improved: String labels and content clarity across the plugin.
+* Security: Patched SSRF (Server Side Request Forgery) vulnerability in the URL parser.
+* Security: Fixed XSS issues in link preview rendering to improve safety.

 = 1.4.4 =
 * Fix: Hide raw Facebook and Twitter URLs in BuddyPress activity content.
 Only embed previews are displayed.